Vision Statement: "Improve the quality of life for all who live, work, and play in Polk County."

 X-Ray Film: Non-HIPPA X-Ray film

 Item Fees: Credit card, cash, & checks are accepted.

 Electronics: TV’s, laptops, printers etc.. = 45¢ per pound

 Appliances: (see list on flyer below) = $20 Each

 Bulbs = $1.00 for Fluorescents / $5.00 for HID, UV, & Broken

-RECYCLING BIN INSTRUCTIONS Bin Schedule: Locations & Instructions: Items found outside the bin or not listed will result in a $200.50 fine.
-TIP: STOP using bags and instead please put items in separate containers and dump into the correct bin.
-Bags cause equipment problems, so please save your bags for trash.
-Caps can be left off or on to prevent spills and smells and are removed at the center.
+RECYCLING BIN INSTRUCTIONS Bin Schedule: Locations & Instructions: $200.50 fine for items found outside the bin or not listed below.
+Bags: Not Allowed in Bins.
+Please dump recyclables into the bins.
+Bags damage sorting equipment.
+Caps: leave off or on to prevent smells.
+They will be removed at center.
 Comingle: Bottles & jars made of plastic #1 & #2, Glass, aluminum and tin Paper: Newspaper, magazines, junk mail, and office paper Cardboard (flatten): Brown corrugated, cereal, cake, cardboard egg cartons, and paper bags